TV vs projector: Which is best?

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-If you just want to see great TVs, find the right mode for you with our expert and independent TV reviews

 Projectors enable you to watch TV and films on an over 100-inch screen at home, and you don't need to win the lottery to buy one.

-However, they're not for everyone, and you may be better served with a big screen Best Buy TV.
+You do have to put some careful consideration into whether this is the right option compared to a large TV though, and opting for a projector without doing your homework could leave you very disappointed.
+We run through the pros and cons of both scenarios to help you decide before you buy.

+If you just want to see great TVs, find the right model for you with our expert and independent TV reviews.

 Projector pros: